 August 2, 2018

-TORONTO - Tuesday’s exposé by B'nai Brith Canada about the ties between CUPW – the labour union for Canada Post workers – and a Palestinian counterpart that supports terrorism has really hit a nerve.
+TORONTO – Tuesday’s exposé [broken link 1] by B’nai Brith Canada about the ties between CUPW – the labour union for Canada Post workers – and a Palestinian counterpart that supports terrorism has really hit a nerve.

 We’ve received responses from countless Canadians from coast to coast, with one question in mind: What can we do to hold CUPW accountable for this outrage?

 Some have suggested to boycott Canada Post by using the Internet or registered mail instead.
 We don’t support this idea – most Canada Post employees have nothing to do with their union’s anti-Israel extremism, and shouldn’t be forced to pay the price.